rodvrees/GraphXSection/README.md

 ```
 ## Configuration

-The model and training processs are configured via a JSON file.
+The model and training process are configured via a JSON file.
 Example configuration snippet:
 ```json
 {